-- Application programming interface (API) level: The most common form of keylogger software intercepts signals sent from your keyboard to the program a user is typing into.
-Think of it like a recording device waiting between your physical keyboard and a program on your computer screen, like a word processor or browser.
+Application programming interface (API) level: The most common form of keylogger software intercepts signals sent from your keyboard to the program you’re using.
+It’s like a recording device between your physical keyboard and a program on your screen, like your word processor.

-- Screen level: Known as “screen scrapers,” these types of keyloggers take regular screenshots, recording what appears on the user’s screen.
+Screen level: Known as “screen scrapers,” these types of keyloggers take regular screenshots, recording what appears on your screen.

-- Browser level: This is the least complex and least deeply rooted of the four types, but it can still be quite dangerous.
-This “form-grabbing” ploy records what you type into webforms, which may include everything from Social Security numbers to contact information to login credentials.
+Browser level: This is the least complex and least deeply rooted of the four types, but it can still be quite dangerous.
+This “form-grabbing” ploy records what you type into web forms, which may include everything from your Social Security number to login credentials.

-Keylogging software is much more common than keylogging hardware because it’s discrete, can be packaged as malware, and is readily available today from online vendors.
-However, hardware-based keyloggers are still used for a variety of reasons and should not be ignored.
+Keylogging software programs are much more common than keylogger hardware because they’re discrete, can be packaged as malware, and are more readily available.
+However, keylogger hardware is still used for a variety of reasons and should not be ignored.

-These keystroke loggers have a physical component to their implementation, either in the wiring or hardware of a device or in the setting around it.
-A common example of a hardware-based keylogger is the keyboard overlay on an ATM.
-Every time a bank customer presses the buttons on the criminal’s fake keypad — thinking it’s the legitimate ATM keypad — the keylogger records the keystrokes and forwards the information to the cybercriminal.
+A common example of a hardware-based keylogger is the keyboard overlay that a hacker uses in an ATM skimming attack.
+Every time a bank customer presses the buttons on the criminal’s fake keypad — thinking it’s a legitimate ATM keypad — the keylogger records the keystrokes and sends the information to the cybercriminal.

-- Physical drive: Keylog Trojans in this category are typically delivered via a USB drive or Mini PCI card.
+Physical drive: Keylogger Trojans in this category are typically delivered via a USB drive or Mini PCI card.

-- Acoustic: This rarely used method of keystroke monitoring records the almost imperceptibly distinct sounds made when the individual keys of a keyboard are struck.
+Acoustic: This rarely used method of keystroke monitoring records the almost imperceptibly distinct sounds made when the different keys of a keyboard are struck.